Code switching revisited: Low-overhead magic state preparation using color codes: Color codes

 \section{Color codes}

-In this Section, we provide a brief review of the two- and and three-dimensional color code~\cite{Bombin2006,Bombin2007} that are relevant to this paper.
-This Section will introduce a convention for the qubit labels we use, which shall be used throughout this paper; see Fig.~\ref{fig:Steane} and~\ref{fig:qRM}.
+In this section, we provide a brief review of the two- and three-dimensional color codes~\cite{Bombin2006,Bombin2007} that are relevant to this paper.
+This section will introduce a convention for the qubit labels we use, which shall be used throughout this paper; see Figs.~\ref{fig:Steane} and~\ref{fig:qRM}.

-Most of the results in this Section are well-known, but the discussion about a transversal gate between the two codes is relatively new.
-A similar transversal gate recently appeared in Ref.~\cite{Heuben2024}, which is equivalent to ours up to a transversal unitary.
+Most of the results in this section are well known, but the discussion about a transversal gate between the two codes is relatively new, having recently appeared in Refs.~\cite{sullivan2024} and~\cite{Heuben2024} (the later gate is equivalent to ours up to a transversal unitary).

 The two-dimensional color code we consider is a CSS code with parameters $[[7,1,3]]$, also known as the Steane code~\cite{Steane1996}.
 The Steane code stabilizer group is generated by mutually commuting $Z$-type and $X$-type $2$-cells (henceforth referred to as plaquettes) stabilizers, described in Table~\ref{tab:stab_Steane}.